edgartandberg/Modelling-adaptation-Ultraslow-oscillations/README.md

 use Sompolinsky_Network.m

-this will need to call most of the functions in the folder
+this will need to call most of the functions in the folder.

+Simulating sequences over 550 ms takes approx. 15-20 minutes with a network of 6 of each neurons.
+This can be adjusted by changing the step size dt.